Inspired Consulting Group’s

 More Than a Checklist

 At its core, STATS was developed to be more than just a meeting template for 1:1 supervision with staff members.
 It’s a culture-building tool.
 When supervisors consistently use STATS, they set a tone of respect, openness, and growth.
-Staff feel seen not only for their work but for their ideas, efforts, and aspirations.
-Leaders stay connected to the realities of frontline practice while modeling the values of social work: empowerment, reflection, and partnership.
+Team members feel seen not only for their work but for their ideas, efforts, and aspirations.
+Leaders stay connected to the realities of frontline practice while modeling the values of empowerment, reflection, and partnership.

 Applying the STATS Approach

-In a profession where burnout is real and demands are high, intentional structures like STATS help anchor supervision in what matters most: relationships, learning, and support.
+In professions where burnout is real and demands are relentless, intentional structures like STATS anchor us in what matters most: relationships, growth, and support.
+Structure does not limit connection.
+Rather, it protects it.

 Inspired Coaching